brandenkmurray/cleaningdata/CODEBOOK.md

 >The complete list of variables of each feature vector is available in 'features.txt'

-The tidy dataset contains the mean values of the signal measurements for each subject and the activities they performed.
+The tidy dataset contains the mean values of the mean and standard deviation of signal measurements for each subject and the activities they performed.

 ## Activity Codes:
    1 - WALKING